 General Info

-A big appeal to Belén is the affordability of property and agricultural opportunities.
+A big appeal of Belén is the affordability of property and agricultural opportunities.
 Housing and living costs are some of the lowest in the nation.
-As of June 2023, the average sale price of a home was $260K.
+As of May 2026, the average sale price of a home was $287K.
 Belen is affordable which allows families to buy several acres of land if they choose.
 Belén housing options include everything from custom-built homes to manufactured housing as well as several subdivided communities in the area.

 » » » » » » RECOMMENDED RESOURCE: Albuquerque Moving Guide: Los Lunas « « « « « « « «